 “We really acknowledge the fact that security for software development lifecycle needs to be comprehensive.
 It needs to cover the entire CI/CD pipeline from the time that developers start writing code to the time they check in their code into common repositories like GitHub, and further towards the right side of the CI/CD pipeline where they build it into container image and deploy that into orchestration and runtime environments.
-A comprehensive security for CI/CD needs to cover all of that,” says Bidabadi.
+A comprehensive security for CI/CD needs to cover all of that,” said Bidabadi.

 Fortinet Tightens Security from Inside the Pipeline

-A big part of the focus is applications security testing because as Bidabadi points out, app security testing is “a key aspect of any comprehensive CI/CD security solution”.
+A big part of the focus is applications security testing because as Bidabadi pointed out, app security testing is “a key aspect of any comprehensive CI/CD security solution”.
 That includes continuous static and dynamic testing with things like software composition analysis so as to scan not just the application source code but also libraries and packages.

 A Prevention-First Approach

 Fortinet embraces a prevention-first strategy when it comes to CI/CD security.
 The sooner a threat is spotted and quarantined in the pipeline, the better it is, vis-à-vis discovering it at the final stages where it has proliferated into something much worse and has wrecked a lot more on its way to that point.

 In the face of rising cases of cyber-attacks, lately the industry has been feeling “the need for an integrated approach to cyber security”, and Fortinet’s position on this is aligned with that of Gartner.
 According to Gartner, a comprehensive cyber security solution needs to be “distributed, integrated and collaborative”, says Bidabadi, and that’s what Fortinet seeks to deliver.